-Table D.1: Findings of Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA - Peak District Dales SAC nd Site Alloca Cannock Chase SAC Comments SS7 - CHEADLE AREA STRATEGY NP NP NP NP This policy itself does not allocate development sites.
+Table D.1: Findings of the Screening of Preferred Opt tions Policies a nd Site Alloca ations Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Comments SS7 - CHEADLE AREA STRATEGY NP NP NP NP This policy itself does not allocate development sites.
 Policy E2 Employment Allocations and policy H2 Housing Allocations allocate development sites.
 SS8 - LARGER VILLAGES AREA STRATEGY ✓ ✓ NP Policy supports housing development in the larger villages identified.
 Allocations in such villages have been screened in relation to Policy HC2 below.
 Some allocations in the larger villages could result in LSEs, due to their proximity to the European sites.
 See Figure C.3 in Annex C. There are no preferred options allocations within or near to 15km of Cannock Chase and very little potential for small infill developments to have a significant effect on Cannock Chase SAC.
-SS9- SMALLER VILLAGES AREA STRATEGY ✓ ✓ ✓ NP Development in some smaller villages could potentially result in LSEs due to their proximity to European sites.
+SS9- SMALLER VILLAGES AREA STRATEGY × ✓ ✓ NP Development in some smaller villages could potentially result in LSEs due to their proximity to European sites.
 Some are located close enough to the European sites to require HRA screening.
 See Figure C.3 in Annex C.